ankane/rollbar-r/cran-comments.md

 * local OS X install, R 3.2.3
 * ubuntu 12.04 (on travis-ci), R 3.3.0
+* win-builder

 ## R CMD check results

-There were no ERRORs, WARNINGs or NOTEs.
+There were no ERRORs or WARNINGs.

+There was 1 NOTE:

+* This is a new submission

 ## Downstream dependencies